g3nz0d/zodops.github.io/README.md

 # zodops.github.io

-Personal portfolio and career site for **Zodi Tagedini** — Sr. Solutions Engineer specializing in Cloud Security, NGWAF, API Security, AWS, and Kubernetes.
+Personal portfolio and career site to Exhibit the Various Projects I've Worked on and Continue to Work on.

 🌐 **Live site:** [zodops.io](https://zodops.io)